The topic of a succulent ground cover is an interesting one.

 The plant grows in low, compact clusters spreading as far as a foot.

-Spider Aloe is an extremely carefree succulent which does well when left pretty much to its own devices.
+Spider Aloe is an extremely carefree succulent that does well when left to its own devices.

 These succulents are available in many sizes, shapes, and colors.

 They grow well in extremely harsh growing environments and thrive when left on their own as a groundcover.